microsoft/aed-go-learn-content/methods-interfaces/includes/2-interfaces.md

 }
 ```

-When you run the above program, you see the following output:
+When you run the preceding program, you see the following output:

 ```output
 main.Square